toss/es-toolkit/docs/reference/function/after.md

 Creates a function that only executes starting from the `n`-th call.
 The provided function will be invoked starting from the `n`-th call.

-The is particularly useful for scenarios involving events or asynchronous operations where an action should occur only after a certain number of invodations.
+The is particularly useful for scenarios involving events or asynchronous operations where an action should occur only after a certain number of invocations.

 ## Signature